I’m happy to announce that, after more than 2 months of underemployment, my husband has finally landed a permanent job.

 The first day was exhilarating – the freshness of the experience, the awe-inspiring sights, and the interesting conversations I had with my husband.

-At night, we settled in our first motel, which didn’t look like much from the outside but provided all we needed to sleep safely and comfortably.
+We settled in our first motel at night, which didn’t look like much from the outside but provided all we needed to sleep safely and comfortably.

 Our fatigue overpowered any hunger we would’ve felt, so we skipped dinner and went directly to bed.